 The approval of Council for the write-off of any debt does not mean that actions to recover the money will be terminated, however, further actions will be instituted depending on the costs involved and if debt is recovered it will be recorded in the financial records of Council as recovered.

 11. IMPLEMENTATION

-This policy will be effective on the date of adoption by Council.
+This policy will be effective on 1 July 2023.